 What I didn’t expect, was the program becoming a tool that I will forever use in my career.
 The KNOWLEDGE that MSSU gave me, went far beyond diagnostic X-ray or health science.

 I find myself using this knowledge in my radiation therapy program, and applying it in an academic and clinical setting.

 During interviews for radiation therapy school at the University of Nebraska Medical Center, and radiation therapy jobs, I found myself referencing all the experiences I gained as a student in the radiography program.
 As I am about to graduate from radiation therapy and officially begin my search for employment, I am proud to say that I am a graduate of MSSU.
 The Health Science-Radiologic Technology program is the BUILDING BLOCK TO MY CAREER as an allied health professional.

 Southern offers an Associate of Science in Radiologic Technology, which leads to eligibility to write the American Registry of Radiologic Technology examination to become a registered technologist.
-Classes start annually each fall semester.
+Classes start annually each summer semester.

 Additional information on our program effectiveness data (including ARRT passage rates, placement rates and annual program completion rates) can be obtained at Mission and Assessment on this website or by contacting:

 JRCERT 20 N. Wacker Drive Suite 2850 Chicago, IL 60606

 High School course preparation is helpful for students considering entering the Radiologic Technology program.
 High school courses that are helpful include math (Algebra I) and sciences (biology, anatomy, chemistry, physics).